 Long-Term Capital Gains

-This exercise shows that converting to Roth or realizing long-term capital gains while receiving health insurance subsidy from ACA/Obamacare will incur higher federal income tax than if you are not receiving the health insurance subsidy.
-The Personal Finance Toolbox spreadsheet does a good job in calculating the effect.
-It isn’t the easiest to use when you have to go all over the place to find the right spot for your inputs and look at the results.
-However, it works once you know where to enter things and what to look for.
-It includes the effect on ACA subsidy when tax calculators from major tax software vendors don’t.
-I thank its author for making this tool available.
+This exercise shows that converting to Roth or realizing long-term capital gains while receiving the ACA health insurance subsidy incur higher taxes than if you’re not receiving the ACA health insurance subsidy.
+The Case Study Spreadsheet does a great job of displaying the effect.
+It has a learning curve when you go all over the place to find the right spot for your inputs and look at the results, but it works wonders once you know where to enter things and what to look for.
+The interactive chart shows what-if’s better than tax software.
+I thank MDM for the hard work.
+The more I use it, the more I’m amazed at how neat the spreadsheet is.
+It’s my go-to tax planning tool.

 Say No To Management Fees